jan-matejka/soapcli/Documentation/soapcli-load.rst

 DESCRIPTION
 ===========

-Load wsdl <file> to generate request templates from.
+Load wsdl files matched by any of the <glob> to generate request templates from.

 Note the wsdl files must be correct.
 The template generation actually happens here but is difficult to detect when errors happen so the command